-These are the reasons I’ve devoted my career and my heart to helping women get unstuck and have the kind of deep, soulful and loving relationships they desire and deserve.
+These are the reasons I’ve devoted my career and my heart to helping strong and successful women get unstuck and have the kind of deep, soulful and loving relationships they desire and deserve.

 I help women either transform their relationship or get absolute clarity that their answer is to lovingly release the marriage within 10 weeks.
 Most women spend years on marriage counseling, complaining to girlfriends or reading every self-help book they can get their hands on and never truly finding the answers they’re seeking.

 - Counseling tends to be a slow exploration of how you got to where you are.
 But that doesn’t help you create a new future.
 (Plus, it often keeps you stuck in telling the same stories over and over again.
 Check out my free ebook, Can Marriage Counseling Help?)